strimzi/strimzi-kafka-operator/README.md

 * config : configuration file templates for running Zookeeper
 * scripts : scripts for starting up Kafka and Zookeeper servers
 * resources : provides all YAML configuration files for setting up volumes, services and deployments

+### Deploying to OpenShift

+To conviniently deploy a StatefulSet to OpenShift a [Template is provided](kafka-statefulsets/resources/openshift-template.yaml), this could be used via `oc create -f kafka-statefulsets/resources/openshift-template.yaml` so it is present within your project.
+To create a whole Kafka StatefulSet use `oc new-app barnabas`.